wmerfalen/dash-docs/BLOCKCHAIN.md

 # Blockchain fundamentals
+A Blockchain is a series of blocks that are each tied to each other.
+The "chain" portion is facilitated by having each block tied to it's previous block.
+The way this works is by having a each block also include the cryptographic hash of the previous block.
+The hashing of blocks means that it is very difficult to change a single block because that would mean changing all following blocks after that.

 ## Block
 - One or more transactions prefaced by a Block Header.
 - Blocks are protected by Proof of Work